 One of the best reasons to staff a Birthright Israel trip is that you get to experience Israel anew through the eyes of the participants.
 Plus, I also got to experience

 Participants on Birthright Israel trips within hours begin to form a family of their own, and this is due to the collective experiences they are having together.
 You can see their minds working when they are eagerly asking questions about Israeli society and it’s people.
 On one of the many long rides I’ve taken with groups, I overheard my participants discussing the conflict in Israel.
 As the staff, we take advantage of times like this and use it as a learning opportunity where we give participants the proper tools to debate Israel and hold open discussions.

 The beauty is, so many young Jewish adults like Jeremey have awe-inspiring moments on Birthright Israel trips each year.
-And every time I visit Israel with Birthright, it reaffirms my commitment to Israel and Judaism, but most of all
+And every time I visit Israel with the program, it reaffirms my commitment to Israel and Judaism, but most of all

 There are so many people who have been a part of these exciting journey’s.
 To all my tour guides, co-staff and participants, thank you from the bottom of my heart for teaching me so much about Israel, myself and the world, and for changing my life with the adventures we’ve gone on together.
 Heres to the next ten!

-In May 2018 Rachel graduated from Hebrew Union College-Jewish Institute of Religion with her Master’s in Religious Education and currently works as the Director of Education and Engagement at a conservative synagogue in Port Washington, NY.
+In May of 2018, Rachel graduated from the Hebrew Union College-Jewish Institute of Religion with her Master’s in Religious Education.
+She currently works as the Associate Director of Family Life and Learning at B’nai Jeshurun Congregation in New York City.
 Rachel also holds a master’s concentration in Israel education from the iCenter and is a Birthright Israel Fellow.
 In winter 2018-2019 she led her tenth Birthright Israel trip.Blog Home